Skip to main content

 Rainbow Falls

-One of the most popular waterfalls on the Big Island of Hawaii, Rainbow Falls is loved for its easy access and the rainbows that frequent the falls on misty mornings.
-The Wailuku River varies dramatically based on rain, but this 80-foot (24.4-meter) cascade wows viewers whether it is a thundering torrent or delicate trickle.
+One of the most popular waterfalls on the Big Island of Hawaii, Rainbow Falls is loved for its easy access and the rainbows that frequently hang over the falls on misty mornings.
+The Wailuku River, which powers the falls, varies dramatically based on rain, but this 80-foot (24-meter) cascade and its uber-lush environs wow visitors whether it’s a thundering torrent or delicate trickle.

 Located in Wailuku River State Park, Rainbow Falls—surrounded by lush greenery and basalt lava rock—draws in visitors staying on the island, stopping by on a cruise, or hopping over from another Hawaiian island.
 You can visit the falls on a tour that also includes nearby Akaka Falls and Hawaii Volcanoes National Park.
 Waterfall chasers can take a guided tour of the Big Island’s top waterfalls, including Rainbow, while thrill-seekers can book an adventure tour that combines helicopter flights and ziplining.